Cajun Smoked Turkey

 • Using a meat injector, inject the turkey liberally.
 I like to start with the breasts, then the thighs, and anything else that will hold it.

-• Rub the outside of the turkey with the olive and season well all over with the Cajun rub.
+• Rub or spray the outside of the turkey with the olive and season well all over with the Cajun rub.
 Add seasoning under the breast skin as well to maximize flavor.

 • Place turkey on the smoker.
 Leave to smoke for 1.5 hours.